lzlabs/pg_dumpbinary/README.md

 pg_dumpbinary is a tool used to dump a PostgreSQL database in binary format.
 With pg_dump you can dump a database in three different format: plain (plain-text SQL), directory (directory-format archive) and custom (custom-format archive).
-You must use this command unless you know what you are doing. pg_dumpbinary can help in some situation:
+You must use this command unless you are in one of those situations:

   - you have bytea that can not be exported by pg_dump because the total size of the escape/hex output exceed 1Gb.